Poh-BrainMemLab/BrainMemLab/join.md

 ---
 # Join the Team

-We are looking for driven individuals interested in the neuroscience of motivation, learning and curiosity to join our growing team! <br><br>
+We are looking for driven individuals interested in the neuroscience of motivation, learning and curiosity to join our growing team! <br>

 Interested individuals should contact Jia-Hou for discussion (jiahou.poh[at]nus.edu.sg).